All Episodes

 Liberals don't like all that red.

-It's uh I thought Kurtz was on a side.
+I thought Kurtz was on us.

 It was a little esoteric to make it an election issue, but it was still interesting.

-The regime is imposing a new rule that would allow the feds to track diversity in America's neighborhoods and then push policies to change those it deems discriminatory.
+In a move that some claim is tantamount to social engineering, the Department of Housing and Urban Development, the regime is imposing a new rule that would allow the feds to track diversity in America's neighborhoods and then push policies to change those it deems discriminatory.

-So the federal government wants control over the diversity of neighborhoods, and they want to define it.
+So the federal government wants control over the diversity of neighborhoods and they want to define it.

-They want to define what proper diversity is, and they want the power to somehow engineer it.
+They want to define what proper diversity is and they want the power to somehow engineer it.

 The policy is called affirmatively furthering fair housing.